 Amortization is recognized consistently with the pattern of revenue recognition of the respective performance obligation to which the contract costs relate to.
-Amortization of deferred contract acquisition costs is included in sales and marketing expense in the consolidated statement of operations.
-We have applied the practical expedient in ASC 340-40, Other Assets and Deferred Costs to expense costs as incurred for costs to obtain a contract with a customer when the amortization period would have been one year or less.
+Amortization of deferred contract acquisition costs is included in sales and marketing expense in the consolidated statements of operations.

 We periodically review deferred contract acquisition costs to determine whether events or changes in circumstances have occurred that could impact the period of benefit.
-There were no impairment losses recorded for fiscal year 2020.
+There were no impairment losses recorded for fiscal years 2020 and 2021.